 The school year may have started, but we are looking forward to welcoming more exchange students to the United States!
 We are currently seeking host families for exchange students who will be arriving in early January and attending high school during the Spring semester.
 Are you unable to host a student for an entire school year but are still interested in taking part in cultural exchange?
 This is the perfect opportunity for your family!

-For photos and more information on these students, visit our photo listing today or contact us at firstname.lastname@example.org!
+For photos and more information on these students, visit our photo listing or contact us at firstname.lastname@example.org!
+Spots for host families are limited, so click here to submit a FREE application today!
 Don’t miss out on this amazing opportunity to learn about another culture, share new experiences, and create a lifelong connection!Read More

 While Hurricane Harvey has brought devastating floods to many areas of Texas, we have been very fortunate and are happy to announce that our Austin office has not been impacted.
 We are safe and operating under normal business hours.
 Our thoughts are with our friends, families, and fellow Texans who have been impacted by the hurricane.